 For 2020 (as was the case for 2019 and 2018), the long-term equity awards made to our Named Executives under our LTSIP were funded entirely by these officers under our Performance Bonus Plan.
 The number of shares of restricted stock and performance units granted to each Named Executive was determined by each employee's Excess Bonus earned under the Performance Bonus Plan.
-No discretionary awards were made to the Named Executives under the LTSIP in 2020, nor have any been made since 2014.
+No discretionary awards were made to the

+Named Executives under the LTSIP in 2020, nor have any been made since 2014.
 Based upon the formula described above, our Named Executives received restricted stock awards and performance units in the following amounts for 2020 performance under our Performance Bonus Plan:

-Matthew J. Michael R. Patrick M. Patrick M. Allen T. Missad Cole Webster Benton Peters Shares subject to three - year cliff vesting (1) 60,539 20,575 49,583 22,427 30,704 Performance Units (2) 6,727 2,286 5,509 2,492 3,411
+Matthew J. Missad Michael R. Cole Patrick M. Webster Patrick M. Benton Allen T. Peters Shares subject to three -year cliff vesting (1) 60,539 20,575 49,583 22,427 30,704 Performance Units (2) 6,727 2,286 5,509 2,492 3,411

-- (1) Amount determined by each Named Executive's total earned bonus under the Performance Bonus Plan, less the sum of the total cash bonus multiplied by 90% and divided by \$53.94, the closing price of the Company's common stock on January 29, 2021, which is utilized in determining the number of shares to be granted under the respective equity-based compensation awards. - (2) The performance units vest over the three-year performance period, as described above.
+(1) Amount determined by each Named Executive's total earned bonus under the Performance Bonus Plan, less the sum of the total cash bonus multiplied by 90% and divided by \$53.94, the closing price of the Company's common stock on January 29, 2021, which is utilized in determining the number of shares to be granted under the respective equity-based compensation awards.